borama/vscode-ruby-slim/README.md

 ## Helpful links / Acknowledgements

 - [My blog post about creating this extension]TBD
-- [Syntax Highlighting Guide](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) - official guide from the VSCode team
+- [Syntax Highlighting Guide](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide) - official guide from the VS Code team
 - [SublimeText Slim 2.0 grammar](https://github.com/SublimeText/Slim/blob/master/Syntaxes/Slim.sublime-syntax) - this extension gets a lot of inspiration from this SublimeText grammar
 - [Writing a TextMate Grammar: Some Lessons Learned](https://www.apeth.com/nonblog/stories/textmatebundle.html) - an older resource but still one of the best
 - [Rubular](https://rubular.com/) is your best friend here